-2.3 Methods for the validation of surface soil moisture products

-For the evaluation of global-scale soil moisture data, we adopted the International Soil Moisture Network (ISMN) dataset (Dorigo et al., 2011; Dorigo et al., 2013).
-Because the training target SMAP represents the soil moisture within 0~5 cm, the

-- simulated soil moisture is intended for that surface soil layer as well.
-Accordingly, the measurements used for validation are limited to ≤ 5 cm in depth.
-Records outside of the RSSSM data period (2003~2018), such as those from Russian networks, are ignored as well.
-The quality flags of ISMN (Dorigo et al., 2013) are also checked to retain only the 'good quality' data.
-After data screening and processing (e.g., the pixels with average annual maximal water area fractions greater than 5% are excluded, please see Text S2), more than 100,000 ~10-day-averaged soil moisture records obtained from 728 stations of 29 networks are applied for validation of the soil moisture products.
-The detailed information of these stations and the periods of the data used are listed in Table S16, while the spatial distribution of these stations is shown in Figure 3.
-The major climate - types of the sites are determined from the Köppen-Geiger climate classification map (see Table 2 for the description (Kottek et al., 2006)).
-Next, we further aggregated the site-scale 10-day averaged soil moisture data to a 0.1° pixel-scale by averaging all the measurements made by different stations or different sensors within the pixel (Gruber et al., 2020).
+2.3 Methods for the validation of surface soil moisture products dataset (Dorigo et al., 2011, 2013).
+Because the training target SMAP represents the soil moisture within 0-5 cm, the simulated soil moisture is intended for that surface soil layer as well.
+Accordingly, the measurements used for validation are limited to $\leq 5 \text{ cm}$ depth.
+Records outside of the RSSSM data period (2003-2018), such as those from Russian networks, are ignored as well.
+The quality flags of ISMN (Dorigo et al., 2013) are also checked to retain only the "good-quality" data.
+After data screening and processing (e.g. the pixels with average annual maximal water area fractions greater than 5 % are excluded, please see Text S2), more than $100\,000 \sim 10$ d averaged soil moisture records obtained from 728 stations of 29 networks are applied for validation of the soil moisture products.
+The detailed information of these stations and the periods of the data used are listed in Table S16, while the spatial distribution of these stations is shown in Fig. 3.
+The major climate types of the sites are determined from the Köppen-Geiger climate classification map (see Table 2 for the description; Kottek et al., 2006).
+Next, we further aggregated the site-scale 10 d averaged soil moisture data to a 0.1° pixel scale by averaging all the measurements made by different stations or different sensors within the pixel (Gruber et al., 2020).
 Specifically, if soil moisture is not simulated due to snow or ice cover, then the corresponding measurement is useless.
-This process resulted in a - final collection of ~40,000 pixel-scale 10-day period soil moisture records within the validation dataset.
+This process resulted in a final collection of $\sim 40000$ pixel-scale 10 d period soil moisture records within the validation dataset.